raimondifranc/gpcr_coupling_predictor/README.md

-To run PRECOG locally, please go [here](https://github.com/gurdeep330/precog).
+To run PRECOG locally, please go to this [repo](https://github.com/gurdeep330/precog).

 The script provided here is to perform 5-fold-CV and testing of GPCRs.